webjars/slick/README.md

-slickjs
+slick
 =======

-This is a webjar for slick.js
+This is a webjar for slick jquery plugin